The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.[1]

 The Court of Naples by decree of 12 September 2022 reached the same conclusions regarding an applicant from Senegal, who declared being homosexual.[22]

-Moreover, with reference to the situation in Tunisia, the Court of Catania, with a decree of 12 July 2022, reiterated that although Article 2-bis of the Procedure decree introduces a burden of proof for the applicant coming from a safe country of origin to explain the subjective or objective reasons for which the country cannot be considered safe, the judge has the powers-duties of acquisition updated information on the situation of the country (Articles 3 of Legislative Decree No. 251 of 2007 and 8 of Legislative Decree No. 25 of 2008), and, in the light of the most pertinent and updated sources of information on the socio-political situation of the country, considered that there were serious reasons to suspend the effects of the negative provision.[28]
+Moreover, with reference to the situation in Tunisia, the Court of Catania, with a decree of 12 July 2022, reiterated that although Article 2-bis of the Procedure decree introduces a burden of proof for the applicant coming from a safe country of origin to explain the subjective or objective reasons for which the country cannot be considered safe, the judge has the powers-duties to acquire updated information on the situation of the country (Articles 3 of Legislative Decree No. 251 of 2007 and 8 of Legislative Decree No. 25 of 2008), and, in the light of the most pertinent and updated sources of information on the socio-political situation of the country, considered that there were serious reasons to suspend the effects of the negative provision.[23]

-On 20 September 2023 the Civil Court of Florence suspended the effects of the denial notified to an asylum seeker from Tunisia.
+On 20 September 2023 the Civil Court of Florence suspended the effects of a rejection notified to an asylum applicant from Tunisia.
 The court noted that, under the Asylum Procedure Directive Article 37 (2), the sources based on which a country is included in the safe countries list must be constantly updated and the inclusion itself should be subject to review if there is a change of the situation in the country.
-Moreover, national law (Article 3 of Qualification Decree and Articles 8 and 27 (1 bis) of the Procedure Decree) requires the judge to examine the asylum application on an individual basis, in light of precise and updated information about the general situation existing in the country of origin of asylum seekers.
+Moreover, national law (Article 3 of Qualification Decree and Articles 8 and 27 (1 bis) of the Procedure Decree) requires the judge to examine the asylum application on an individual basis, in light of precise and updated information about the general situation existing in the country of origin of asylum applicants.
 According to the Court, the need for an updated evaluation does not only concern the merit of the international protection application but also the usability of the “safe countries procedure”, which involves a series of more burdensome procedural peculiarities for the asylum applicant.

 According to the Court, the sources on the current security conditions in Tunisia highlight a crisis of the democratic system of the country considering, in particular, the mass arrests, the suspension of numerous judges and the non-transparency of the elections.
 The updated situation does not allow, according to the Court, to consider compliance with the principle of non-refoulement in case of repatriation to Tunisia.
-Therefore, the Safe countries decree becomes ineffective and the appeal has to be subjected to an ordinary procedure with the automatic right of the appellant to remain in the national territory until the appeal is decided.
+Therefore, the Safe countries decree becomes ineffective, and the appeal has to be subjected to an ordinary procedure with the automatic right of the appellant to remain in the national territory until the appeal is decided.

 By 3 other Decrees issued immediately after the latter, in October 2023, the Civil Court of Florence confirmed the previous positioning.[24]

-Other Courts, however, decided to apply or not the ordinary procedure to appeals submitted by Tunisians only on an individual base.
-This is the case, for example, of the Civil Court of Milan which, on 1 December 2023, deemed as not founded the suspensive request requested by the Tunisian applicant considering that no serious reasons had been given to believe that Tunisia was not safe for him.[30]
-Then, on 18 December 2023, the same court suspended the effects of the rejection decision issued to a Tunisian asylum seeker, considering that, due to his individual situation and on the base of a summary evaluation, the country could not be considered safe.[31]
+Other Courts, however, decided to apply or not the ordinary procedure to appeals submitted by Tunisians only on an individual basis.
+This is the case, for example, of the Civil Court of Milan which, on 1 December 2023, deemed as not founded the suspensive request requested by the Tunisian applicant considering that no serious reasons had been given to believe that Tunisia was not safe for him.[25]
+Then, on 18 December 2023, the same court suspended the effects of the rejection decision issued to a Tunisian asylum applicant, considering that, due to his individual situation and on the base of a summary evaluation, the country could not be considered safe.[26]

 On 29 April 2024, the United Civil Sections of the Court of Cassation issued an important decision, ruling that in case the accelerated procedure has not been respected by the Territorial Commission, the ordinary procedure will apply to the appeal, including the automatic suspensive effect.
 The Court pronounced the following principle of law: “in the event of a judicial appeal concerning the manifestly unfounded provision issued by the Territorial Commission for the recognition of International Protection against a person coming from a safe country, there is an exception to the general principle of automatic suspension of the contested provision only if the Territorial Commission has applied a correct accelerated procedure. (..)